stblake/polyalphabetic/README.md

 So the (plaintext, ciphertext, and cycleword) keyword is `KRYPTOS`.

 ## Beaufort
+The Beaufort cipher is a polyalphabetic substitution cipher that encrypts text by pairing each letter of the plaintext with a key and performing modular subtraction.
+It’s similar to the Vigenère cipher but uses subtraction instead of addition, making it its own reciprocal—encryption and decryption are performed with the same process.

 ## Quagmire I
 The Quagmire I cipher uses plaintext keyword, a straight ciphertext alphabet (`ABCDEFGHIJKLMNOPQRSTUVWXYZ`), and a cycleword (indicator word.)